 Houston Uber & Lyft Sexual Assault Attorney

 Many Americans enjoy the convenience of rideshare services Uber and Lyft, but what happens when injuries occur during an Uber or Lyft trip?
 While many legal claims involving Uber and Lyft revolve around car accidents, a disturbing number of claims concerns drivers sexually assaulting passengers.
-If you or a loved one recently experienced any type of sexual assault from an Uber or Lyft driver, contact Attorney Brian White and his team of Houston rideshare sexual assault lawyers today and schedule a free consultation to discuss your legal options.
+If you or a loved one recently experienced any type of sexual assault from an Uber or Lyft driver, contact Attorney Brian White and his team of Houston injury lawyers today and schedule a free consultation to discuss your legal options.

 Uber and Lyft Liability for Attacks